Stereotactic Ablative Body Radiotherapy (SABR) to lymph nodes

 Planning your treatment

-Planning appointments can take around 1 to 2 hours.
-Please bring your regular medication with you and maybe something to read.
-You can take painkillers 30 minutes before this session if you have any pain.
+The appointment may take up to 2 hours.
+Please bring your regular medication with you.
+It may help to take painkillers 30 minutes before each session if you have pain.

 Ensuring accuracy of treatment